CodeX-Academy-Official/badges/technologies/backend/firebase1.md

 * Able to discuss the types of problems Firebase tries to solve
 * Integrate Firebase with an existing front-end application
-* Integrate firebase authentication to allow users to log in and sign up through a front-end application
 * Utilize the Cloud Firestore to create, read, update and delete data from the front-end
 * Query data in Firebase and display the array of responses in the front-end application
 * Host a front-end web application with Firebase Hosting